argoproj-labs/argocd-image-updater/docs/install/start.md

 ## Running locally

-As long as you have access to the ArgoCD API and your Kubernetes cluster from your workstation, running ArgoCD Image Updater is simple.
+As long as you have access to the Argo CD API and your Kubernetes cluster from your workstation, running Argo CD Image Updater is simple.
 Make sure that you have your API token noted and that your Kubernetes client configuration points to the correct K8s cluster.